broncio123/champs-booksprint-planning/demo/champsbook/content/act2/3-Ches/roamiso.md

 articles[@suits2008; @bowman2011roaming; @Bowman2011Suits; @BowmanRoaming; @mauguiere2017roaming].

 Essentially all of these roaming reactions have been studied at constant total energy.
-The goal of this article is to study analogous roaming reaction mechanisms at constant kinetic energy.
+The goal of this chapter is to study analogous roaming reaction mechanisms at constant kinetic energy.
 Specifically, we study Chesnavich's model for an ion-molecule reaction subjected to a Hamiltonian isokinetic thermostat.